What is sickle cell disease (SCD)?

 - Sickle cell disease is found throughout the world.
-In addition to the United States, it is frequently found in parts of Africa, the Middle East, India and the Mediterranean region.
+In addition to the United States, it is often found in parts of Africa, the Middle East, India and the Mediterranean region.

-- In the United States, sickle cell disease predominantly affects individuals of African descent and Latinos.
+- In the United States, sickle cell disease mostly affects people of African descent and a few of Latino descent.

-- Approximately 1 out of every 400 African-Americans has sickle cell disease.
+- About 1 out of every 400 African Americans has sickle cell disease.

-- Roughly 80,000 people with sickle cell disease live in the United States.
+- Roughly 100,000 people with sickle cell disease live in the United States.
 About 10,000 people with sickle cell disease live in North Carolina.

 - Each year in North Carolina, over 100 infants are born with sickle cell disease.